Chart Color Schemes

 Port Kembla shows below-average educational performance compared to national benchmarks, though pockets of achievement exist

-The area's university qualification rate is 18.0%, significantly lower than the NSW average of 32.2%.
+The area's university qualification rate is 18.0%, significantly lower than NSW's average of 32.2%.
 This disparity presents both a challenge and an opportunity for targeted educational initiatives.
-Bachelor degrees are most common at 12.4%, followed by postgraduate qualifications (4.2%) and graduate diplomas (1.4%).
-Vocational credentials are prevalent, with 37.4% of residents aged 15+ holding such qualifications - advanced diplomas account for 9.8% and certificates for 27.6%.
+Bachelor degrees are the most common at 12.4%, followed by postgraduate qualifications (4.2%) and graduate diplomas (1.4%).
+Vocational credentials are prevalent, with 37.4% of residents aged 15+ holding them, including advanced diplomas (9.8%) and certificates (27.6%).

-Educational participation is high, with 25.9% of residents currently enrolled in formal education.
-This includes 9.3% in primary education, 6.4% in secondary education, and 3.8% pursuing tertiary education.
+Educational participation is high, with 25.9% of residents currently enrolled in formal education, comprising 9.3% in primary, 6.4% in secondary, and 3.8% in tertiary education.

 Frequently Asked Questions - Education